jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 #eval (MyAdd.add "Hello, " "world").val
 #eval (MyAdd.add 1 "Hello") -- Will fail because coercions in Lean are not part of typeclass inference search
 ```

-The idiomatic way to achieve the intended behavior in Lean is to use tagged union
-(basically, collecting all `<:` into one place, thus substantially changing the code structure).

 The main non-type class formalization of multiple dispatch is intersection type,
 which fails to capture the fact that the method defined on an abstract type may return a different value for the same input to the return value of the method defined on a concrete type.